Career Timeline of Steve Bannon: Major Achievements and Milestones

 August 2018: Bannon Visits Republika Srpska's Alliance of Independent Social Democrats

-In August 2018, Steve Bannon visited Republika Srpska's Alliance of Independent Social Democrats as part of his tour of Europe to speak at events with various far-right political parties there, in a bid to build a network of right-wing populist-nationalist parties aspiring to government.
+In August 2018, Steve Bannon visited Republika Srpska's Alliance of Independent Social Democrats as part of his effort to build a network of right-wing populist-nationalist parties aspiring to government.

 August 2018: Guo-Linked Company Enters Consulting Contract with Bannon

-September 2018: Bannon Visits Brothers of Italy and Polish Law and Justice
+September 2018: Bannon Visits Italian League, Brothers of Italy, and Polish Law and Justice

-In September 2018, Steve Bannon visited the Italian League, the Brothers of Italy, and the Polish Law and Justice as part of his tour of Europe to speak at events with various far-right political parties there, in a bid to build a network of right-wing populist-nationalist parties aspiring to government.
+In September 2018, Steve Bannon visited the Italian League, the Brothers of Italy, and the Polish Law and Justice party as part of his efforts to build a network of right-wing populist-nationalist parties in Europe.

-In 2018, Steve Bannon announced his plan to establish a right-wing academy at the Dignitatis Humanae Institute, located in the Trisulti Charterhouse in Italy.
-The aim, supported by Benjamin Harnwell, was to create a "gladiator school for culture warriors".
+In 2018, Steve Bannon announced plans to establish a right-wing academy at the Trisulti Charterhouse site in Italy, supported by Benjamin Harnwell, aiming to create a "gladiator school for culture warriors."

-In 2018, Steve Bannon announced plans to launch a new political operation in Europe aimed at uniting populist parties before the 2019 European Parliament election.
-He also formed The Movement to connect far-right groups throughout Europe.
+In 2018, Steve Bannon announced plans to launch a new political operation to unite populist parties across Europe before the 2019 European Parliament election.

 2018: Bannon Releases Pro-Trump Documentary

-In 2018, Steve Bannon, through his production company Victory Films, released a pro-Trump documentary titled "Trump @War".
-The film aimed to galvanize Trump supporters ahead of the 2018 elections to maintain a Republican majority in the House.
+In 2018, Steve Bannon released a pro-Trump documentary titled "Trump @War" through his production company, Victory Films.
+The film aimed to galvanize Trump supporters ahead of the 2018 elections to help keep a Republican majority in the House.

 Loading Video...